puppetlabs/facter/Extensibility.md

 Native Facter searches for a MRI Ruby library to load and initializes a Ruby VM as needed to resolve custom facts.

-The environment variable `FACTER_RUBY` can be used to explicitly instruct native Facter to use a particular Ruby library (e.g. `FACTER_RUBY=/usr/local/lib/libruby.so.1.9.3`).
+The environment variable `FACTERRUBY` can be used to explicitly instruct native Facter to use a particular Ruby library (e.g. `FACTERRUBY=/usr/local/lib/libruby.so.1.9.3`).
 If not set, native Facter will search for and load the highest version Ruby library on the system.

 **Ruby 1.8.x is not supported by native Facter.
 Please use Ruby 1.9.3 or later.**